bknightInfo/qtile-dots/README.md

 # qtile-dots

-My Qtile dots based apon "the-angus" qtile configuration
+My Qtile dots with information from "the-angus" and DT qtile configurations